What is private equity?

 Private Equity vs. Venture Capital: What’s the Difference?

-Venture capital and private equity (VC) firms invest in different sizes and types of businesses, invest in them for different amounts, and acquire different percentages of equity.
+Venture capital and private equity (VC) firms invest in different sizes and types of businesses, invest in them for different amounts, and acquire different equity percentages.

-Private equity firms mostly invest in mature businesses that are already established.
-They purchase and streamline these companies in order to increase their sales.
-Venture capital firms, on the other hand, invest in young firms and startups, with huge growth potential.
+Private equity firms mainly invest in mature businesses that are already established.
+They purchase and streamline these companies to increase their sales.
+On the other hand, venture capital firms invest in young firms and startups with tremendous growth potential.

 What is the purpose of a private equity firm?

-Private equity firms create value mostly in their portfolio companies in three ways aimed at increasing revenues and margins: deleveraging, expansion, and operational improvements.
+Private equity firms create value mostly in their portfolio companies in three ways to increase revenues and margins: deleveraging, expansion, and operational improvements.

 Which private equity firms are publicly traded?